 Clean up pet waste

-Pet waste is raw sewage.
-It contains nutrients and bacteria – such as giardia and salmonella — that can run into stormwater sewers during a rainstorm, and end up in our waterways.
+Never put dog poo in a storm drain.
+Pet waste contains bacteria like giardia and salmonella that can affect our rivers, streams and groundwater.
 Proper pet waste disposal is important in your own yard, and wherever you walk your dog.
-Stooping and scooping is good for your health.

 Take care not to overwater your lawn and keep the water off streets, sidewalks and driveways.
-Watering these impermeable surfaces increases runoff into our storm sewers and also wastes water.
-Soaker hoses can help put water where you need it, or try using a rain barrel to collect and use rainwater in your yard and garden.
+Soaker hoses can help put water where you need it or try using a rain barrel to collect and use rainwater in your yard and garden.

 Use a commercial car wash

 Washing your car in the driveway can send potentially harmful soap chemicals into our storm sewers and waterways.
-Commercial car washes recycle clean water and dispose of dirty water in an environmentally responsible manner.
+Commercial car washes use less water and dispose of dirt and chemicals properly.